catswale/theraply/packages/backend/README.md

 yarn start

 # Test locally
-Test the API with a frontend by changing aws-exports.js paymentAPI endpoint to http://localhost:3000"
+Test the API with a frontend by changing aws-exports.js backend endpoint to http://localhost:3000"

 # Push changes to the dev environment
 `aws configure` // configure with the aws account sent to you from.
 Only needs to be done once